astronomer/docs/astro/user-permissions.md

 The Astro role hierarchies in order of inheritance are:

 - Organization Owner > Organization Billing Admin > Organization Member
-- Workspace Owner > Workspace Operator > Workspace Author > Workspace Member
+- Workspace Owner > Workspace Operator > Workspace Author > Workspace Member > Workspace Accessor (Public Preview)

 Additionally, Organization Owners inherit Workspace Owner permissions for all Workspaces in the Organization.

 ## Organization roles

 An Organization role grants a user or API token some level of access to an Astro Organization, including all of the Workspaces within that Organization.
-All users have an Organization role regardless of whether they belong to a Workspace whereas an API token's access is based on it's scope.
+All users have an Organization role regardless of whether they belong to a Workspace whereas an API token's access is based on its scope.
 The following table lists the available Organization roles:

 | Permission                                                            | **Organization Member** | **Organization Billing Admin** | **Organization Owner** |
 | --------------------------------------------------------------------- | ----------------------- | ------------------------------ | ---------------------- |